muke5hy/oldBlog/content/article/2015-11-04-updating-data-in-query-with-forEach.md

 Since No-SQL does not have a structure or columns fixed when we store data into it, its very common or easy we insert unwanted keys into MongoDB.
 While developing some of the project I faced this issue as well.

-To resolve such situation we can manually update each document, if the task is very small we might just write one update query and remove the key or repalce the value.
-The problem with this is if there is conditional update we might have to write seperate query and update it.
+To resolve such situation we can manually update each document, if the task is very small we might just write one update query and remove the key or replace the value.
+The problem with this is if there is conditional update we might have to write separate query and update it.

-Since mongo uses V8 Javascript Engine we can use Javascript Langauge to write conditional queries.
+Since MongoDB uses V8 Javascript Engine we can use Javascript Language to write conditional queries.

 	db.product.find().forEach(function (unit){